bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/cant_access_lexical_declaration_before_init.md

 ### Valid cases

-To change “foo” inside the if statement, you need to remove the `let` that causes the redeclaration.
+To change "foo” inside the if statement, you need to remove the `let` that causes the redeclaration.

     function test(){
        let foo = 33;